Boxwood Buxus 'Green Velvet'

 -

-Buxus 'Green Velvet' is a boxwood that can easily be shaped into a formal hedge or topiary.
 This hybrid combines the hardiness and compactness of the Korean boxwood with the velvety deep green foliage of the English boxwood.
-The rounded shrub or small tree grows best in a mixture of sand/clay soil, receiving both sun and shade.
-Plants grown in full shade will be less than desired, having decreased foliage.
-On the other hand, when growing in full sun, the foliage may scorch, turn brown in winter and suffer from mite attacks.
+The rounded shrub or small tree grows best in a mixture of sand and clay soil, receiving both sun and shade.
+Plants grown in full shade will have decreased foliage.
+On the other hand, when growing in full sun, the foliage may scorch, turn brown in winter, and suffer from mite attacks.
 Morning sun is best.

-'Green Velvet' is tolerant of pruning, however, pruning should be done after the last frost.
+'Green Velvet' is tolerant of pruning; however, pruning should be done after the last frost.
 Pruning will lead to tender new shoots, which can be damaged by a late frost.
 Its shallow roots should be protected with a layer of mulch.
-Limit cultivation around these shallow roots, it can damage the plant.
-Location and maintenance of this plant can have an effect on its health.
+Limit cultivation around these shallow roots, as it can damage the plant.
 Protect from winds and full winter sun by placing in a location where these conditions are limited.
-Winter winds can cause dehydration and bronzing.
+Winter winds can cause dehydration and bronzing, although 'Green Velvet' has good resistance to bronzing.
 Remove any accumulated snow to protect the branches.
 Thinning plants annually will assist with air circulation.

-This plant, as well as most boxwood, is susceptible to blights and leaf spot.
-Root rot can also be a issue in wet locations.
-Insects effecting boxwood include boxwood leaf miner, boxwood mite and boxwood psyllid.
+Insects, Diseases, and Other Plant Problems: This plant, as well as most boxwood, is susceptible to blights and leaf spot.
+Root rot can also be an issue in wet locations.
+Insects affecting boxwood include boxwood leaf miner, boxwood mite, and boxwood psyllid.
 Nematodes are an issue in the deep south.

 VIDEO Created by Elizabeth Meyer for "Trees, Shrubs and Conifers" a plant identification course offered in partnership with Longwood Gardens.